Litabeach/Employee-Tracker/README.md

 # Employee-Tracker

 ## Description
-Manage a company's employee database from the command line using mySQL, node.js and javascript.
+Manage a company's employee database from the command line.
+Built with mySQL, node.js and javascript.

 Published at: [heroku link here]